![]() |

-Long before I got my Pugsley, which of all my Surly bikes I hands-down ride the most these days, I got a Steamroller (and a little later, a Cross Check).
-Mud brown, my first-generation Steamroller was sold then, as it is still now, as a frame-set only.
 I like to imagine that I was an early-adopter of the whole fixed-gear thing.
 Not true by a century or two, I know.
-But still, in these parts, when I bought it back in 2000, there weren't very many of us riding fixed, that's for sure.
+But still, in these parts, when I bought it way back when, there weren't very many of us riding fixed gear bikes, that's for sure.

-I rode the Steamroller a lot back in the day, when it was pretty much my only "road" bike.
-Centuried on it a couple times, and took it on some pretty fun, gnarly, long forest road-and-trail rides, too.
-We call them gravel grinders now.
-Back then they were just rides where we took the wrong bike out on a long ride and had a blast.
+But I rode the Steamroller on the road a lot back in the day.
+For a long time, it was pretty much my only "road" bike.
+Centuried on it a couple times, and took it on some pretty fun, gnarly, long foresty dirt-to-pavement-to-dirt type rides, too.
+We call them gravel rides now.
+But back then they were just bike rides where we took the wrong bike out on a long ride and had a blast.

 Update below...